mbertucci47/keytheorems/README.md

 - Clean up the code.
 Things are out of order, poorly named, l3 naming conventions, etc.
 - Add error messages.
 Curently there are none...
-- Right now the theorem envs grab their body by default.
-This means they can't contain verbatim material.
-Not sure how best to fix this currently
 - `thmtools` features not yet implemented
     - `numbered=unless unique` key
     - `\Autoref`